ratem/eispatterns/README.rst

 of every class, which can also be reused by more than one object (see b).

-b) Every object has to implement a callable, for instance, the "use" method of Resource or "process" of Node.
+b) Every object has to implement a callable, for instance, the "use" method of Resource or "process_resources" of Node.
 They can be used by one or more objects of the same concrete concept or even of different concepts.
 Ideally they can be defined even at runtime and through configuration.

 General Notes
 -------------
-a)This is a didactic framework, if you need a production-ready and flexible EIS framework, I suggest to use ERP5.
-The framework here defined is used for discussion on EIS development techniques in graduation courses.
+a)This is a didactic framework, if you need a flexible production-ready EIS framework, I suggest to use ERP5.
+The framework here defined is used for discuting EIS development techniques.

-b)The core concepts have only a few attributes, thus it is impossible for them to cover all possible meanings of all possible business entities' attributes.
+b)The core concepts have only a few attributes, thus it is impossible for them to cover all possible attributes found in all possible business entities.
 Therefore, after the core structure is stable, we will start a discussion on how to provide the necessary attribute flexibility while keeping the original proposal of not abusing of subclassing.
+One possibility is to use attachable objects to provide the extra machinery (attributes and methods) necessary.

 Setup
 -----